Charlie McAvoy: International play

 McAvoy has won a gold medal at every junior level.
 He won at the 2014 World U-17 Hockey Challenge (January tournament), 2015 IIHF World U18 Championship and 2017 World Junior Championship.
 At the 2017 event, he was named player of the game in the gold-medal match.

 McAvoy led all defenseman in scoring at the 2018 IIHF World Championship with nine points, despite only playing in six games due to the Bruins playing in the second round of the Stanley Cup playoffs.
 He won the bronze medal at the tournament.

+On June 16, 2025, he was one of six players named to Team USA's preliminary roster for the 2026 Winter Olympics.
+McAvoy was named as one of the alternate captains for the team alongside Matthew Tkachuk with Auston Matthews named as captain.
+While McAvoy didn't score a point during the Olympics he was normally paired with Quinn Hughes and was credited with keeping the puck out of the US goal during the final US vs Canada game.